Creates an I-by-J frequency table comparing the distribution of y

 Character vector specifying what columns to include.
 Choices

-for each element are "n"
+for each element are "n" for total sample size, "overall" for

-for distributions of
+overall distribution of y, "xgroups" for distributions of

-for test statistic, and
+y for each x group, "test" for test statistic, and

-for p-value.
+"p" for p-value.

 Character string specifying what statistic to display in cells.

-Choices are "counts"
+Choices are "counts", "tot.percent", "col.percent",

-and "row.percent"
+and "row.percent".

 Character string specifying what statistic to display in

 parentheses.
-Choices are "none"
+Choices are "none", "se", "ci",

 Character string with separator to place between lower and

 upper bound of confidence intervals.
-Typically "-"
+Typically "-" or ", ".

 Character string specifying which test for association between

-should be used.
-Choices are "chi.fisher"
+x and y should be used.
+Choices are "chi.fisher" for

 Pearson's chi-squared test if its assumptions are met, otherwise Fisher's

-for z test without
+exact test; "chi"; "fisher"; "z" for z test without

-for z test with continuity
+continuity correction; and "z.continuity" for z test with continuity

 correction.
-The last two only work if both x
+The last two only work if both x and y are binary.

 in column headings.

-Character string with a label for the y
+Character string with a label for the y variable.

-are listed in the order that they appear when you run
+that levels of y are listed in the order that they appear when you run

-table(y, x)
+table(y, x).

 Logical value for whether to compress binary y